 2014 National Urban Design Award, Royal Architectural Institute of Canada

-Recognizing the transit was about more than just moving people from A to B the Region retained Urban Strategies to lead a Community Building Strategy that identifies key directions for building communities, guiding development, and moving people within, to, and from this Corridor.
-Working closely with Regional staff, their municipal partners and key stakeholders, our team distilled and articulated the city-building opportunities at the corridor, sub-corridor and station level from a mobility, place making, and regional strengthening perspective.
+Recognizing the transit was about more than just moving people from A to B the Region retained Urban Strategies to lead a Community Building Strategy which identified key directions for building stronger communities, guiding development, and moving people within, to, and from this Corridor.
+Working closely with Regional staff, their municipal partners and key stakeholders, our team worked to distill and articulate the city-building opportunities at the corridor, sub-corridor and station level from a mobility, placemaking, and regional strengthening perspective.
 Our comprehensive public consultation plan involved the use of a dedicated project storefront, open houses and workshops, a series of multimedia/social media tools, and events aimed at engaging youth, as well as campus, retail and industry stakeholders in locations all along the corridor.